FireSparkt/eaglercraft-final/README.md

 ```yaml
 origin_blacklist_block_missing_origin_header: true
 ```
-- **To add your own blacklisted domains**, create a file called `origin_blacklist.txt` in your bungeecord directory and put the regular expressions inside, one on each line.
+- **To add your own blacklisted domains**, create a file called `origin_blacklist.txt` in your EaglercraftBungee directory and put the regular expressions inside, one on each line.
 There 's also a `domain` command in the console to view a player's domain, and a `block-domain` and `block-domain-name` and `unblock-domain` command to manage the local `origin_blacklist.txt` from the bungee console (if you don't know how to edit a file on your own).
 The list reloads automatically when changes to the file are detected.

-- ### To configure bungee to block connections from all clients except your own, set this option:
+- ### To configure EaglercraftBungee to block connections from all clients except your own, set this option:

 ```yaml
 origin_blacklist_use_simple_whitelist: true